 He received advances of 35 per cent to cover fuel, tolls, meals and other costs that drivers supposedly incurred.

 On May 1, he pleaded guilty to charges that he falsified load control sheets to obtain payments for the fake loads.
 Shelleby was convicted of one count of fraud and ATI withdrew two other charges of theft and fraud.

 “He has to remain inside the province on good behavior with the prescribed conditions of the conditional sentence.
 If he breaches them, he can be brought back before the court,” Crown prosecutor Kris Bignell told Truck News, referring to the sentence.

-Justice Larry Whalen, in sentencing Shelleby, ordered him to repay the money, but said that the fraud Shelleby had committed amounted to “dishonesty born of desperation”, and that he made a bad choice that essentially was an attempt to avoid failure.
+Justice Larry Whalen, in sentencing Shelleby, ordered him to repay the money, but said that the fraud Shelleby had committed amounted to “dishonesty born of desperation”, and that new online casino australia 2020 he made a bad choice that essentially was an attempt to avoid failure.
 ATI, looking to collect on its insurance policies, laid criminal charges of fraud.

 Whalen suggested that it would be in the community’s best interest to keep Shelleby out of jail, where it would cost $50,000 to $75,000 to house him.

 Shelleby’s defence lawyer, Don Orazietti, had argued that Shelleby’s alternative, once his company started to experience financial difficulties, was to fold and go under.
 He called for the conditional sentence because he argued that Shelleby did not constitute a risk to the community, and had no previous criminal record.